apple/turicreate/BUILD.md

     cd debug/
     # check ninja -h for more info
     ninja

+If you want to switch existing build from different python versions, you should use command listed below first before you restart the build from scratch:

+    ./configure --cleanup

 will perform up to 4 build tasks in parallel.
 When building in release mode, Turi Create does require a large amount of memory to compile with the